Leading with Care: Alyson Panaro MA'05, EdD ’25

 Alyson Panaro, EdD ’25 graduated last May from the Doctorate in Educational Leadership program.

-By Sara Colabella and Samantha Marshall '27
+By Samantha Marshall '27

 After earning her master’s in school counseling from the School of Education and Human Development, she began working as a middle school counselor, serving students and families in both urban and suburban communities.
 Along the way, she became a licensed professional counselor, providing outpatient therapy to adolescents, young adults, and families.